 - Reasonable contribution and fast-track application process

-- A pleasant place to reside or own a second home in, a strategically located Central European country with excellent air and sea links
+- A pleasant place to reside or own a second home in a strategically located Central European country which further benefits from excellent transport links across the sea and air

 - Flexible taxation policies